SESYNC-ci/sesync-ci.github.io/faq/_posts/2018-01-18-how-do-i-navigate-sesync-storage.md

 Navigate to <https://files.sesync.org> and log in with your SESYNC username and password.
-The folders listed under "External storages" are each a shared research data directory accessble to participants in the corresponding project.
+The folders listed under "External storages" are each a shared research data directory accessible to participants in the corresponding project.

 To transfer files between your [research data directory] and home directory (`/research-home/myusername`), you will need to use an alternative method of access such as SSH